superbox-dev/keba_keenergy/README.md

 * Connects to your **KEBA heat pump** via the KeEnergy Web HMI API using host and port
 * Monitor temperatures, operating states and system settings
 * Control operating modes and parameters directly from Home Assistant
-* Build automations based on heating demand, energy usage, or schedules
+* Build automations based on heating demand, energy usage or schedules
 * This turns your heat pump into a fully integrated smart-home component

 ## Features